belinwu/metapatterns/tools/Publishing_from_GoogleDoc.md

 So you just go to `File -> Download -> OpenDocument Format (.odt)` in your Google Docs, wait for the download to complete, open the downloaded document with LibreOffice and compare it to the original.
 I looked at the lengths of the documents - they should match.
 If they don't, you should probably check the length of every chapter to find the differences.
 A few hints are below:

+> UPDATE: Google Docs became too slow to generate an .ODT from my book.
+It fails silently (the file is never downloaded).
+I have to download it as a .DOCX, open the DOSX with LibreOffice and save it as an .ODT file.

 ### Fonts

 The Google Docs set of fonts differs from that in OpenOffice Writer.
 I used Oswald in the explanation sections of my book only to find out that LibreOffice Writer silently replaces it with a default font.